 While horror may sit at the heart of Alien, its science fiction roots are clear to see.
 Especially within the realms of B-Movie science fiction of the 50s from Invasion of the Bodysnatchers to IT – The Terror From Beyond Space.
 While weaving the fear of the unknown generated in classic science fiction with the terror of the horror.
 In turn, creating a journey where human life hangs in a balance of technology and life vs the inhospitable vacuum of space.
 With the introduction of a species superior to humanity acting as the equivalent of an intelligent and sadistic murderer.

-The crew of the Nostromo feel genuine throughout, with no one character dominating proceedings; they are all flawed, driven by emotion and a need to comprehend their environment while being equally scared of losing control.
-Technology on the ship is human made, clunky and functional, prone to the very flaws the human crew portray.
-The ship acts as a microcosm of humanity, a floating life raft of everything we all hold dear, from security, to our hope in the ingenuity of humankind.
-The ships very structure and place in the wide and cold reaches of space feels delicate, tense and liable to fail, a feeling transplanted to its crew, who are never truly at ease in the ships operation, only relaxing when eating and drinking together, briefly forgetting the environment they sail within.
+Meanwhile, the crew of the ‘Nostromo’ are all flawed, driven by emotion and a need to comprehend their environment.
+While being equally scared of losing control.
+The ship acting as a microcosm of humanity, a floating life raft of everything we all hold dear.
+From fragile security to our hope in the ingenuity of humankind.
+The ships very structure and place in the wide and cold reaches of space feels delicate, tense and liable to fail.
+A feeling transplanted to its crew, who are never truly at ease in the operation of the ship.
+Only relaxing when eating and drinking together, briefly forgetting the environment they sail within.

-Add to this delicate mix an emergency transmission of unknown origin; a planet of strange archeological finds; and finally a species of high intelligence who understands its environment better than its human counterparts, and the result is pure cold terror.
+Add to this delicate mix an emergency transmission of unknown origin and a planet of strange archaeological finds.
+And a species who understands its environment better than its human counterparts.
+And the result is pure cold terror.